-Pros: It's got an intuitive design with great getting-started support, as well as plenty of options for creation.
+Pros: Intuitive design with great getting-started support and plenty of options for creation.

-Bottom Line: This is a platform with the potential to motivate students, getting them to share subject knowledge in a way that blends art and literacy.
+Bottom Line: Platform can motivate students to share subject knowledge in a way that blends art and literacy.

-Pixton has a lot going for it: simple setup for teachers, easy-to-use interface, lots of options for customizing graphics, and the ability to easily share comics.
+Pixton has a lot going for it: simple setup for teachers, easy-to-use interface, lots of options for customizing graphics, and the ability to quickly share comics.
 While the visual style is crisp, it can feel limited (characters start to look the same after a while).
 That style, though, plays into Pixton's ease of use, allowing many elements to blend together.
-There's an incredible abundance of options to tweak things, from facial expressions to subtle body movements.
-Some of these are also refreshingly inclusive, such as visual options for hearing aids or wheelchairs, and there's a nonbinary gender option.
+There are many features to tweak, from facial expressions to subtle body movements.
+There are also visual options to create character with hearing aids or wheelchairs, and there's a nonbinary gender option.

 Pixton is a tool students can use to develop their literacy skills across grades and subjects.
 Creating comics can feel empowering, although some students might also feel overwhelmed when digging into the menus.
 The content pack organizational scheme provides some structure.
 But without a way for teachers to limit what students see, it's still relatively easy for students -- especially younger ones -- to get lost.
 Since there's not a lot of scaffolding, teachers will want to do that for students to mitigate these frustrations.

 That said, there's a clear effort to simplify Pixton, and the design and onboarding process is especially good for teachers.
 Even though there are some potential pitfalls, they should be easily mitigated by thoughtful teaching and lesson design.
 With that work in place, Pixton can offer students a creative outlet for blending art and literacy across subjects.